 Second Half ends, Crystal Palace 0, Southampton 2.

-James Tomkins (Crystal Palace) wins a free kick on the right wing.
+Charlie Austin (Southampton) wins a free kick on the left wing.